kunamech/js-kronos/Readme.md

 How to install?
 ====
->Use this command to install.
+Use this command to install

-`npm i js-kronos`
+> npm i js-kronos --save

+How to use it?
+==

-Example usage of the library with all functions avaible:
+Here is an example usage of the library with all functions avaible:
 ```javascript
 const Kronos = require('js-kronos');
 const Client = new Kronos.createClient('token-string');